dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 ### **Simultaneous Verification**

 Simultaneous Verification (SV) builds on SNS and was first introduced in [HYBRIDSIGDESIGN].
-SV requires that not only are all ingredient signatures needed to achieve a successful verification present in the hybrid signature, but also that verification of both component algorithms occurs simultaneously.
+SV requires that not only are all component signatures needed to achieve a successful verification present in the hybrid signature, but also that verification of both component algorithms occurs simultaneously.
 Namely, "missing" information needs to be computed by the